David-OConnor/plascad/README.md

 - Identifying secondary structures, hairpins etc
 - Utility features for specific applications
 - Better display of overlapping features
-- An automatic annotation system (Will likely use in-memory data for short and common sequences, and a web database for specific genes)
+- An automatic annotation system for genes

 ## Calculations used